 Look, you're just asking for trouble, pal.
-We said cry and you'd better turn on the gushers.
-Because if you don't then you're the killer!
+We said cry, so you'd better turn on the gushers.
+Because if you don't, then you're the killer!
 And when the case comes to trial six months later you had better still be crying, or the reporters are going to be jabbering about how you sat there "emotionless" during the "most brutal part of the testimony," which is guaranteed to make you look bad even if you aren't actually the one on trial.

-This trope has been around on television so long that these days the subversion is at least as common as the trope: the "non emotional" person at the scene makes for an excellent red herring for the first half hour of a crime procedural, but is rarely the true killer because that would be too easy.
-You can expect the truly guilty person to have had the wetworks on full blast, just as expected, if only to throw off suspicion.
+This trope has been around on television so long that these days the subversion is at least as common as the trope: the "non-emotional" person at the scene makes for an excellent red herring for the first half-hour of a crime procedural, but is rarely the true killer because that would be too easy.
+You can expect the truly guilty person to have had the waterworks on full blast, just as expected if only to throw off suspicion.

 Sadly, this trope in its unsubverted form is still commonly seen in Real Life crime, where not grieving enough in public, not being sad enough, or engaging in necessary unpleasant tasks such as checking on a spouse's life insurance too soon after the death, is seen as evidence of an evil or heartless nature, and therefore guilt.